yaokiet/levelsliving-IMS/README.md

 - **PostgreSQL** database (service name: `db`)
 - **pgAdmin 4** web UI (service name: `pgadmin`)

+If you encounter an error e.g. **Error response from daemon: Ports are not available: exposing port TCP 0.0.0.0:5432 -> 0.0.0.0:0: listen** then you need to go to **Terminal as an admin**
+- net stop winnat
+Before you docker-compose up
 ---

 ### 2. Access pgAdmin 4 Web UI